jacobsimeon/Bootstrap-Themer/readme.md

 ##Bootstrap Themer (working title)

-A simple sinatra app comprised of a sample html document which compiles twitter bootstrap on the fly.
+A simple sinatra app which compiles twitter bootstrap on the fly.
-This allows you to make changes to your less and javascript files and see the changes instantly in your browser.
+This allows you to make changes to your less and javascript files and see them instantly in your browser.

-The sample html document contains all the most common bootstrap elements so you can how your changes effect the whole bootstrap framework.
+The application serves a sample html document which contains all the most common bootstrap elements so you can see how your changes effect the whole bootstrap framework.
-Add html files to `/public` with your custom markup for even more detail (new files will be available at http://localhost:4567/my_new_file.html).

 ##Installation:
 Pre-requisites: